Error Handling Patterns

 Key takeaways

-- Error codes are the simplest pattern and impose no overhead
+- Return codes are the simplest pattern and impose no overhead

-- Tagged result types give rich error information at the cost of a branch per call site
+- Tagged result types in memory carry arbitrarily complex error information at the cost of pointer indirection

 setjmp/longjmpare available via extern bindings for languages that need non-local returns- SBBE does not add hidden control flow paths; all error handling is explicit in the IR